EpocDotFr/rwrs/README.md

   - `PLAYERS_CACHE_TIMEOUT` Cache duration of the players list as well as data for a single player (in seconds)
   - `GRAPHS_DATA_CACHE_TIMEOUT` Cache duration of the graphs data, both the players and the servers ones (in seconds)
   - `STEAM_PLAYERS_CACHE_TIMEOUT` Cache duration of the total number of players (in seconds)
-  - `BETA_USERS` The credentials required to access the app when beta mode is enabled.
-You can specify multiple ones. **It is highly recommended to serve RWRS through HTTPS** because it uses [HTTP basic auth](https://en.wikipedia.org/wiki/Basic_access_authentication)
   - `STEAM_API_KEY` A [Steam API](https://steamcommunity.com/dev) key
   - `PACIFIC_PLAYERS_RANKS_COUNTRY` Ranks image / name to show for the Pacific players stats (`us`, `jp`)
   - `MY_DISCORD_ID` My Discord user ID (snowflake)